 “When does a scientist become a scientist?
 It is not when a person knows many facts and even understands in depth some aspect of the natural world.
 I would suggest the transition occurs when curiosity about a phenomenon leads to an inquiry for new knowledge.
 This can occur in a person with little or lots of knowledge about a subject.
 It is an attitude of inquiry.”

 – James Bryant Conant, 1947

-This site contains work from our lab, including camera trap projects as well as the study of novel bacteriophages.
-It also includes information about a summer enrichment program, posts written by out team, opportunities for future students.
+This site contains work from our lab, including camera trap projects and research involving novel bacteriophages.
+It also includes information about a summer enrichment program, outreach events, posts written by our team, and opportunities for future students.